bmguillo/IAM_Tutorial/README.md

    * projectname-dev-RG, projectname-testing-RG, projectname-staging-RG, projectname-production-RG
    * this will ensure isolation so no mistaken what environment the users are working in
    * access groups: devs(users only have access to dev resources), operators(users only have access to prod resources),          testers(users only have access to test resources), but you can assign a user to multiple access groups

-- Platform access: access for users to add to access policies, provision new instances, bind Cloudant; service access not            implemented yet e.g. change intents, , change name of services
-- CF Applications do not get migrated, only CF Services

-Resource groups: The Services you want a specific set of users(access group) to all have access to.
-You set up your access group, define a policy for it and all the users obtain access at once.
-- Access group: specific set of users
-- Only the account owner can create resource groups and administrators can create access groups
-- Resource Groups cannot be deleted because they are tied to billing and you also cannot change names
-- There is a github to report issues with PUP and specifically there is an issue with missing migration icons for some services like Cloudant: https://github.ibm.com/Bluemix/core-dev/issues/7651
+- Report issues with PUP and specifically there is an issue with missing migration icons for some services like Cloudant:      https://github.ibm.com/Bluemix/core-dev/issues/7651

 ### Pre-requisite #1: Create Resource Group(s) & Assign resource group & resource access to developers